beekermememe/platform_dev/README.md

 - cd to the project directory
 - Install the gems - "bundle install"
 - Set up database - "bundle exec rake db:create:all; rake db:migrate"
+- Load all the data into the system - "bundle exec rake startup:reload_all_data"

 At this point you are ready to validate the app using the provided test files.
 To do this run the comment "ruby anagram_test.rb".
 All the tests should pass